itmm/mdx/README.md

 # `mdx`

-Command line tool to extract source code from a Markdown file and replace the code blocks by links to the generated images.
+Command line tool to extract source code from a Markdown file and replace the code blocks by links to the generated SVG-images.
 The Markdown is read from standard in, and the transformed Markdown file is written to standard output.
 The files are generated in a special folder (defaulting to `img`).